 The Beginner’s Guide to Soft Money Financing

-How filmmakers can capitalize on incentives, film funds, and more to finance their next project
+Learn how to leverage incentives, film funds, and more to finance your next project.

-Let’s dive into all the soft money financing options, so you can decide the best production finance plan for your next project.
+Let’s take a closer look at the soft money financing options filmmakers can pursue, so you can decide what is best for your production’s finance plan.

 Types of Soft Money

-There are three main categories of soft money funding options that are available, and you can finance your production with a blend of them, depending on the type of project and where you decide to film:
+There are three main categories of soft money options available, and you can finance your production with a blend of them, depending on the type of project and where you decide to film:

 1. Tax Incentives and Rebates